HarshaBeth/HarshaBeth/README.md

 - ⚡ Fun fact: ...
 -->

-- Welcome to my profile, my name is Harsha Beth!
+- Welcome to my profile, my name is Harsha B. Beth!
 - An enthusiastic and imaginative undergraduate student studying Computer Science (Artificial Intelligence) at the British University in Dubai.
 Substantial academic achievements and a fun socializer.
 Keen on learning from all aspects with a willingness for continuous development.
 - Knowledgeable in Java, C++, Python, HTML/CSS, Javascript, React.js and tailwind CSS
 - I'm interested in AI, web development, and much more!